VictorKabata/Notflix/README.md

 ## Prerequisite

 In order to be able to build the application you'll need to change the api key in [`gradle.properties`](link_to_gradle.properties_file).
-First and formost you need to generate your own api key by [creating](https://www.themoviedb.org/signup) a TMDB account and [generating](https://www.themoviedb.org/settings/api) an api key.
+First and foremost you need to generate your own api key by [creating](https://www.themoviedb.org/signup) a TMDB account and [generating](https://www.themoviedb.org/settings/api) an api key.

 ## Disclaimer

-- Koltin Multiplatform is still in alpha phase at the time of writting this however it's still being used by some well known [companies](https://kotlinlang.org/lp/mobile/case-studies/) around the world.
+- Kotlin Multiplatform is still in alpha phase at the time of writing this however it's still being used by some well known [companies](https://kotlinlang.org/lp/mobile/case-studies/) around the world.

-- Kotlin multiplatform and Compose multiplatform are two diffrent concepts that aim to so achieve multiplatform programming.
-Kotlin multiplatform is all about sharing business logic(at times presentation logic too but only "viewmodels") across diffrent platforms while compose multiplatform is about using/sharing compose UI across diffrent platforms.
+- Kotlin multiplatform and Compose multiplatform are two different concepts that aim to so achieve multiplatform programming.
+Kotlin multiplatform is all about sharing business logic(at times presentation logic too but only "viewmodels") across different platforms while compose multiplatform is about using/sharing compose UI across diffrent platforms.

-- When starting out a KMP/KMM project some knownledge of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or similar design patterns, SOLID principles, separation of concern and modularization might go a long way into reducing the learning curve. i have discussed the usage of above concepts in a [previous iteration](https://github.com/VictorKabata/Notflix/tree/xml-archive) of this project.
+- When starting out a KMP/KMM project some knowledge of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or similar design patterns, SOLID principles, separation of concern and modularization might go a long way into reducing the learning curve. i have discussed the usage of above concepts in a [previous iteration](https://github.com/VictorKabata/Notflix/tree/xml-archive) of this project.

-- When using KMP/KMM some knowledge of other programming language such as [Swift](https://developer.apple.com/swift/) or [Javascript](https://kotlinlang.org/docs/js-overview.html) is still required since only the business logic is shared but the UI code is in the native programming language of the targetted platform.
+- When using KMP/KMM some knowledge of other programming language such as [Swift](https://developer.apple.com/swift/) or [Javascript](https://kotlinlang.org/docs/js-overview.html) is still required since only the business logic is shared but the UI code is in the native programming language of the targeted platform.
-- Kotlin multiplatform and compose multiplatform have limited learning resources and a relatively small community at the time of writting.
+- Kotlin multiplatform and compose multiplatform have limited learning resources and a relatively small community at the time of writing.
 However learning resources have been attached at the end of this doc and you can find a fast diverse Kotlin community on [Kotlin Official slack](https://kotlinlang.slack.com/messages/kotlin-logging/) or [Android254 twitter](https://twitter.com/254androiddevs?s=20&t=R1PZIGpj8zURaxTzS59yXw).

 ## Pros of KMP/KMM

-- Faster development since you only need to write most of the businness logic and tests only once.
+- Faster development since you only need to write most of the business logic and tests only once.
 - Improve code quality.
 - Highly maintainable and testable code due to separation of concern in the codebase.